yllieth/localehub/README.md

   - :white_check_mark: `DONE` Preview pending changes before committing.
   - :white_check_mark: `DONE` Commit pending changes and create a pull request
   - :soon: `TODO` Improve robustness of committing changes.
-- ##### Notifications
+- **Notifications**
-  - :soon: `TODO` Receive notifications from github on each change on the current repository and see if it affects his current work.
+  - :soon: `TODO` Receive notifications from github on each change on the current repo and see if it affects his current work.
   - :soon: `TODO` Apply each pending change when a github update affects i18n files

 ### Additional cool features - v1.1